 Press Release Obama Designates National Monument in Maine Move comes in advance of 100th anniversary of National Park Service

-Read more about Maine Woods Myth Buster: Top 4 Myths about Creating a New National Monument in Maine’s North Woods
+Read more about 4 Myths about Creating a New National Monument in Maine’s North Woods

-Blog Post Maine Woods Myth Buster: Top 4 Myths about Creating a New National Monument in Maine’s North Woods A generous land donation would pave the way for the creation of the new Maine Woods National Monument.
-Here are four myths circulating about the proposed park.
+Blog Post 4 Myths about Creating a New National Monument in Maine’s North Woods A generous land donation would pave the way for the creation of the new Maine Woods National Monument.
+Don't believe these 4 myths about the proposed park.